open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ### Capabilities

-The ‘build’ command can validate policies against a configurable set of Enterprise OPA capabilities.
+The ‘build’ command can validate policies against a configurable set of EOPA capabilities.
 The capabilities define the built-in functions and other language features that policies may depend on.
 For example, the following capabilities file only permits the policy to depend on the “plus” built-in function (‘+’):